ericjlie/gpt3testers/README.md

 ##How to use##

-To run a tester, navigate to it's directory and use the command:
+To run a tester, navigate to its directory and use the command:

 ```
 TOKEN=YOUR_API_TOKEN_HERE node JSFILENAME_HERE